-Located west of Llanbedr, within the Snowdonia National Park, the peninsula, also known as Mochras, is linked by a tidal causeway which is covered by sea water at high tide.
+The peninsula (also known as Mochras) is linked by a tidal causeway which is covered by sea water at high tide cutting the island access.
 The tide flows out through a series of drain pipes.
 Weather conditions may close causeway.
 The island itself is named after the variety of seashells that wash up on its shore.

 Pic: Dragon Tv